Ulthaze/vuejs-course/Reference.md

 `v-model="item"`
     Combination of `v-bind` and `v-on` that binds a Vue data property and watches for changes

+`v-for="item in items"`
+    Iterates through a data array to provide interpolateable items.
+Default attributes for `item` are `key, value, index`

 `v-if="logic"`
     Renders the HTML element if based on the logic return via either data property or methods.
 Must be true or false

 `v-else`
     Must come after a v-if statement, and will function as the typical JS if, else if, else logic

+`ref="item"`
+    Uses `item` to provide JS side references called by `this.$refs.item` to point to a specific DOM element

 ## JS Ref